A Unique Bosonic Symmetry in a 4D Field-Theoretic System: Summary and Future Perspective

-In our present endeavor, we have very briefly sketched the existence of the infinitesimal, continuous and off-shell nilpotent (i.e. $s_{(a)b}^2 = 0, s_{(a)d}^2 = 0 $) versions of the (anti-)BRST and (anti-)co-BRST symmetry transformation operators (i.e. $s_{(a)b} $ and $s_{(a)d} $, respectively) for the coupled Lagrangian densities ${\cal L}_{(B)} $ and ${\cal L}_{(\bar B)} $ that describe the 4D BRST-quantized {\it combined} field-theoretic system of the free Abelian 3-form and 1-form gauge theories.
-In addition, we have given a great deal of importance to the existence of a couple of discrete duality symmetry transformations (in the context of our 4D BRST-quantized theory) and have highlighted their roles in the algebraic structures that are obeyed by the {\it four} off-shell nilpotent, infinitesimal and continuous symmetry transformation operators that exist for the coupled (but equivalent) Lagrangian densities of our theory.
+In our present endeavor, we have very briefly sketched the existence of the infinitesimal, continuous and off-shell nilpotent (i.e. $s_{(a)b}^2 = 0, \;s_{(a)d}^2 = 0 $) versions of the (anti-)BRST and (anti-)co-BRST symmetry transformation operators (i.e. $s_{(a)b} $ and $s_{(a)d} $, respectively) for the coupled Lagrangian densities ${\cal L}_{(B)} $ and ${\cal L}_{(\bar B)} $ that describe the 4D BRST-quantized {\it combined} field-theoretic system of the free Abelian 3-form and 1-form gauge theories.
+We would like to lay emphasis on the fact that {\it this} combined field-theoretic system is essential for the {\it existence} of the nilpotent (anti-)co-BRST symmetry transformations.
+As far as the nilpotent (anti-)BRST symmetry transformations are concerned, we note that {\it these} transformations are respected by the BRST-quantized versions of the free Abelian 3-form and 1-form gauge theories separately (and independently) in any arbitrary D-dimension of spacetime.
+We have given a great deal of importance to the existence of a couple of discrete duality symmetry transformations (in the context of our 4D BRST-quantized theory) and have highlighted their roles in the algebraic structures that are obeyed by the {\it four} off-shell nilpotent, infinitesimal and continuous symmetry transformation operators and the inter-relationships that exist amongst them [cf. Eqs.
+(14),(17),(34)].
 To be precise, we have provided the physical realizations [cf. Eqs.
-(14),(17)] of the well-known mathematical relationship $\delta = \pm\, *\, d\, * $ between the nilpotent (i.e. $ d^2 = 0, \delta^2 = 0$) (co-)exterior derivatives $(\delta)d$ of differential geometry in terms of the interplay between (i) the discrete duality symmetry transformation operators [cf. Eq.
-(13)], and (ii) the infinitesimal, continuous and off-shell nilpotent symmetry transformation operators [cf. Eqs.
+(14),(17)] of the well-known mathematical relationship $\delta = \pm\, *\, d\, * $ between the nilpotent (i.e. $ d^2 = 0, \delta^2 = 0$) (co-)exterior derivatives $(\delta)d$ of differential geometry in terms of the interplay between (i) the discrete duality symmetry transformation operators [cf. Eqs.
+(13),(16)], and (ii) the infinitesimal, continuous and off-shell nilpotent symmetry transformation operators [cf. Eqs.
 (3),(4),(9),(10)].